nlimpert/crosscut/guideline.rst

    Naming a Work Branch
    -----------------------------------------------------------------------------

-   .. internal:: A work or user branch starts with the name of the assignee who
+   .. role:author:: A work or user branch starts with the name of the assignee
-      is processing a task.
+      who is processing a task.
 Yes, you've read correctly: A task should always be processed by one person.
 The user's initials are followed by the given identification numbers of the milestone and the issue to which this task belongs.
 Finally, there is a very brief description of the task that will be accomplished.
 In some cases, an issue can also be resolved by a task,